apache/spark/docs/ml-advanced.md

 * solve a weighted least squares (WLS) problem by WeightedLeastSquares.
 * repeat above steps until convergence.

-Due to it involves solving a weighted least squares (WLS) problem by WeightedLeastSquares in each step of the iteration, it also only supports the number of features is no more than 4096.
+Since it involves solving a weighted least squares (WLS) problem by WeightedLeastSquares in each iteration, it also requires the number of features to be no more than 4096.
-Currently IRLS was used as the default solver of [GeneralizedLinearRegression](api/scala/index.html#org.apache.spark.ml.regression.GeneralizedLinearRegression).
+Currently IRLS is used as the default solver of [GeneralizedLinearRegression](api/scala/index.html#org.apache.spark.ml.regression.GeneralizedLinearRegression).